Trump ousts Attorney General Jeff Sessions

 Trump named Matthew Whitaker, Sessions' chief of staff, as acting attorney general.
 Whitaker is now set to oversee special counsel Mueller's probe.

-With Sessions' recusal, the investigation had been run to date by Deputy Attorney General Rod Rosenstein, who was heading to the White House on Wednesday afternoon for what was said to be a previously scheduled meeting.
+With Sessions' recusal, the investigation had been run to date by Deputy Attorney General Rod Rosenstein, who was at the White House on Wednesday afternoon for what was said to be a previously scheduled meeting.

 Whitaker, a U.S. attorney in the Southern District of Iowa from 2003-2009 and Sessions' chief of staff since late 2017, was a conservative legal commentator.
 He wrote an opinion piece for CNN before joining the Justice Department titled "Mueller's investigation into Trump is going too far."